-Our corporate plan is a key component of the strategic framework for this council, alongside the financial strategy 2016/17 to 2018/19.
+Our corporate plan is a key component of the strategic framework for this council, alongside the financial strategy.
 These are underpinned by strategies including the opportunity risk strategy, commercial strategy, asset management strategy and the workforce strategy, and inform the plans of our service teams.

 The corporate plan brings together corporate strategies and information, makes relevant links to service area strategies, and sets out how we're responding to the challenges set out above, in particular in identifying the key outcomes and areas of work we're taking forward over the coming years.
 Our strategies range from how we support and manage our highways assets and transport through to how we support and protect vulnerable people through our early help strategy, looked-after children strategy, corporate parenting strategy and adult social care strategy.